SenseNet/sncom-resources/_docs/how-to-install-sn6.md

 description: In this document we would like to guide you through the installation process of sensenet from a source package.
 ---

+> Please note: for new projects we recommend starting out with sensenet 7, using our [NuGet packages](https://community.sensenet.com/docs/install-sn-from-nuget/) (or [source code](https://github.com/SenseNet/sensenet)).
+For existing installations you can find custom upgrade instructions for your version on the [releases page](https://github.com/SenseNet/sensenet/releases).

 # How to install sensenet 6.5

 **sensenet** can be easily installed on any Windows based system (check the requirements section).